Varela, Lee, Metz & Guarino (VLMG)

 REPRESENTATIVE EXPERIENCE

-• Representing general contractor in litigation in Maryland federal court regarding over US$100 million in claims and counterclaims related to the construction of a private art museum in Potomac, Maryland.
+• Represented general contractor in litigation in Maryland federal court regarding nearly $100 million in claims and counterclaims related to the construction of a private art museum in Potomac, Maryland.

 • Lead counsel representing federal government contractor before the Armed Services Board of Contract Appeals in appeal of default termination of contract for construction of wastewater treatment facilities at a Naval base in El Centro, California.